 In Action

-If you believe your child is exhibiting problematic behaviors, take action by consulting with your pediatrician or a mental health professional.
-(If you are looking for clinical support, contact the Clinic for Interactive Media and Internet Disorders.)
+- Seek professional help: If you believe your child is experiencing challenges related to their digital media use, take action by consulting with your pediatrician or a mental health professional.

 What To Do